 - Cook the pasta in salted water according to package instructions.
 Drain in a colander.

-- Crumble the sausages into bite-size chunks, and set aside.
+- If using whole sausage links, crumble into bite-size chunks, and set aside.

 - Cut through the butternut squash to separate the neck from the lower, round part.
-We only need the neck of the squash for this recipe (save the other portion for roasting or soup).
-Peel the neck of the squash and spiralize on a thin noodle setting.
+We only need the neck of the squash for the spiralizer (save the other part to roast or add to a soup).
+Peel the neck of the squash and spiralize it on a thin noodle setting.
 Use kitchen scissors to cut the strands into a length similar to spaghetti.

 - Preheat a large saute pan over medium heat, and add the oil.
-Cook the sausages 4 to 5 minutes or until browned.
+Cook the sausage for 4 to 5 minutes or until browned.
 Add the garlic, sage, red pepper flakes, and a pinch of salt.
 Stirring, cook for 1 minute.

 - Add the butternut squash noodles to the pan, and toss to combine.
 Add the wine, cover, and cook until the squash is just starting to soften, about 3 minutes.